I don’t like being raped

 “Well, there’s rape.
 And then there’s rape coupled with assault.
 Which, interestingly, is what most people think of as rape.
 But an absence of assault is not an absence of rape, or even a lesser degree of rape.
 It simply leaves less physical evidence, which also makes it more difficult to identify and prosecute.”

 When someone punches me in the shoulder to greet me at a party, I don’t sneer at them “That’s assault!!”, even though that’s exactly what it is.
 I tell them to knock it off, and use the stronger language if they escalate.
-Or, if we have that arrangement, I punch them right back.
+Or, if we have that arrangement, I take the punch good naturedly (or I punch them right back).

 Has defining assault in the way that we have watered down more severe versions of assault?

-Has it stopped buddies from punching each other in the shoulder as acts of endearment?
+Has it stopped buddies from punching each other in the shoulder or rat-toweling each other in the ass as acts of endearment?

 Does calling it ‘assault’ tend to get a persons attention and call for pause of some sort?

-Has it given recourse to people who are being punched non-consensually and then receiving resistance to their objection?
+Has the law around assault it given recourse to people who are being punched non-consensually and then receiving resistance to their objection?

 “When an inner situation is not made conscious, it appears outside as fate.” — Carl Jung

-Calling rape rape does not take away from the severity of other versions of rape.
+Calling rape rape does not take away from the severity of rape.

 The premeditated assault type of rape being held to such an extreme degree, and overwhelmingly being the type that’s generally referred to when rape is decried, has had, I think, the side effect of stigmatizing all rape and rapists into that ‘they’re gonners, kill them with fire’ category.